RTMecha/BetterLegacy/snapshots.md

 - Started implementing Player Modifiers.
 Keep in mind, this is only a small part of the full thing and is subject to change.
 - Implemented seed based random.
 Can be turned off by going to Config Manager > Core > Level > Use Seed Based Random and turning the setting off if anything breaks or you prefer the original randomization method.
 - Added getCurrentLevelID and getCurrentLevelRank modifiers.
+- Implemented the new Checkpoint features to the Checkpoint Editor.
+- Added Lives count and Respawn Immediately toggle to the Player Editor.

 ### Editor
 - If you want to refresh an objects' randomization, you can go to the Object Editor, right click the ID and click "Shuffle ID".